shovon/hyperguard/README.md

 };
 ```

 You don't even need to use Valentina.
-As long as you can
+As long as you can define your own Validator, you can perform validations as you would with Valentina.

+Alternatively, you can even write your own `Validator`s, and they will be 100% compatible with Valentina.

 ## API